-No action has been or will be taken in the Kingdom of Saudi Arabia that would permit a public offering of the Certificates.
-Any investor in the Kingdom of Saudi Arabia or who is a Saudi person (a "Saudi Investor") who acquires any Certificates pursuant to an offering should note that the offer of Certificates is a private placement under Article 8 of the "Rules on the Offer of Securities and Continuing Obligations" as issued by the Board of the Capital Market Authority resolution number 3-123-2017 dated 27 December 2017 as amended by the Capital Market Authority resolution number 3-114-2024 dated 7 October 2024 (the "KSA Regulations"), made through a capital market institution licensed by the Capital Market Authority, in each case, in accordance with the KSA Regulations.
+No action has been or will be taken in the Kingdom of Saudi Arabia that would permit a public offering of the Certificates to be issued under the Programme.
+Any investor in the Kingdom of Saudi Arabia or who is a Saudi person (a Saudi Investor) who acquires any Certificates pursuant to an offering should note that the offer of Certificates is a private placement under Article 8 of the "Rules on the Offer of Securities and Continuing Obligations" as issued by the Board of the Saudi Arabian Capital Market Authority (the CMA) resolution number 3-123-2017 dated 27 December 2017, as amended by its resolution number 3-114-2024 dated 7 October 2024 and as may be further amended from time to time (the KSA Regulations), made through a capital market institution licensed by the CMA, in each case, in accordance with KSA Regulations.

-The Certificates may thus not be advertised, offered or sold to any person in the Kingdom of Saudi Arabia other than to institutional and qualified clients under Article 8(a)(1) of the KSA Regulations or by way of a limited offer under Article 9 of, or as otherwise required or permitted by, the KSA Regulations.
-Each Joint Lead Manager has represented and agreed that any offer of Certificates to a Saudi Investor will be made in compliance with Article 10 and either Article 8(a)(1) or Article 9 of the KSA Regulations.
+The Certificates may thus not be advertised, offered or sold to any person in the Kingdom of Saudi Arabia other than to "institutional and qualified clients" under Article 8(a)(1) of the KSA Regulations or by way of a limited offer under Article 9 of, or as otherwise required or permitted by, the KSA Regulations.
+Each Dealer has represented and agreed and each further Dealer appointed under the Programme will be required to represent and agree, that any offer of Certificates by it to a Saudi Investor will be made in compliance with Article 10 and either Article 8(a)(1) or Article 9 of the KSA Regulations.

-The offer of Certificates shall not therefore constitute a "public offer", an "exempt offer" or a "parallel market offer" pursuant to the KSA Regulations, but is subject to the restrictions on secondary market activity under the KSA Regulations.
+Each offer of Certificates shall not therefore constitute a "public offer", an "exempt offer" or a "parallel market offer" pursuant to the KSA Regulations, but is subject to the restrictions on secondary market activity under Article 14 of the KSA Regulations.